 Love, love, love!!!

 I have light yellow-toned skin with hazel eyes and dark blonde highlighted hair.
-This is the best purchase I have made in ages!
-All of the colors look good on me, I honestly haven't found a bad color in the palette.
+All of these colors look good on me, I haven't found a color in the palette I cannot wear (they are shades of pink, buff, gold, bronze, purple, green, brown, dark navy-slate).
 I find the pigmentation is fine - they aren't completely sheer, just natural looking, but with enough payoff to be noticeable.
 The brush is of good quality, and the double-ended eyeliner is nice, too.
 Overall, a good set of shadows/liners for a variety of looks.
-I

 I am so completely in love with this palette.
 I bought it on a whim, and it's one of the best purchases I've made at Sephora (and I've made a lot!).
 It's like it was made for me.
 My colouring's unusual, so it's difficult for me to find shades of eyeshadow that flatter me, especially palettes.
 I have very, very fair skin, dark blonde hair and dark brown eyes, and almost every shade of this palette looks incredible on me.
 The shades are: